dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 Now that we can free, we should add support for returning from this freed memory.
 How the new `alloc()` works is as follows:

-* Alloc will start from the beginning of the heap, traversing it until the latest address allocated (the current end of the heap) looking for a chunk who's size is bigger than the requested size.
+* Alloc will start from the beginning of the heap, traversing it until the latest address allocated (the current end of the heap) looking for a chunk whose size is bigger than the requested size.
 * If found mark that chunk as USED.
-The size doesn't need to be updated since it's not changing, so assuming that `cur_pointer` is pointing to the first metatata byte of the location to be returned (the size in our example) the code to update and return the current block will be pretty simple:
+The size doesn't need to be updated since it's not changing, so assuming that `cur_pointer` is pointing to the first metadata byte of the location to be returned (the size in our example) the code to update and return the current block will be pretty simple:

 ```c
 cur_pointer = cur_pointer + 1; //remember cur_pointer is pointing to the size byte, and is different from current_heap end